 Eventually - they have sex.

-This is how it happens in high school, college and most every other facet of life for the average guy (and for guys that are good with women - they move faster).
+This is how it happens in high school, college and almost every other facet of life for the average guy (and for guys that are good with women - they move faster).

 "Pickup" is more prevalent post-college, mainly in bars.